 How long has the Seeley Big Fat Race been around and how did it get started?

 The Seeley Big Fat was first run on January 29, 2017.
 The name is a play on an old Seeley Big Foot spoof.
-From the beginning, the goal was to put all of the entry fees collected into winter trail grooming, and I am happy to report that we have made that goal each year thanks to our generous sponsors.
+From the beginning, the goal was to put all of the entry fees collected into winter fat bike trail grooming, and I am happy to report that we have made that goal each year thanks to our generous sponsors.

 This is a fundraiser for CAMBA.
 How many miles of singletrack do you groom and how much work does it take to keep the Cheq area a fatbike heaven?